Edith Wharton Society Call for Papers

 American Literature Association

-The Edith Wharton Society invites papers that explore how Wharton constructs bodies in her work.
-Panelists might consider (but are not limited to) the following questions:
+This panel invites papers that explore how Wharton represents different forms of precarity, vulnerability, and risk throughout her fiction, poetry, drama, as well as non-fiction (e.g. travel writing, letters, essays).
+Panelists might consider (but are not limited to) the following topics:

-All theoretical approaches welcome, and proposals are encouraged to consider more than one of Wharton’s works, if possible.
-The session is organized by Gary Totten and Jennifer Haytock on behalf of the EWS.
-Please submit titled proposals (approx. 350 words) and a brief CV by December 1, 2019 to Jennifer Haytock at email@example.com.
+All theoretical approaches are welcome, and panelists are encouraged to consider more than one of Wharton’s works, if possible.
+Please submit titled proposals (approx. 350 words) and a brief CV by February 15, 2021 to Myrto Drizou at email@example.com.
 Please include any requests for AV needs in your proposal.
 Scholars whose proposals are accepted must be members in good standing of the Edith Wharton Society by the time of the conference.
+More details about the format of the conference are to be announced by the American Literature Association in the coming months.